Please visit Animal Protection.

 If your stray pet is transported to the Animal Care & Control Centre, the City collects fines and fees for veterinary and daily care of your pet.
 The first day costs $25 and thereafter $15 per day.

-Animal Care & Control Officers typically investigate complaints of:
+Animal Control Peace Officers typically investigate complaints of:

 - Excessive barking